 Controversially, the Government announced these arrangements would apply to outstanding disputes for past tax years, and that HMRC would also issue demands for accelerated payments in relation to avoidance schemes notified under ‘DOTAS’.
 Despite concerns as the ‘retrospective’ nature of the new regime, the new rules were agreed, with only minor amendments, in July 2014.
 In July 2017 HMRC reported that it had issued over 75,000 notices worth in excess of £7 billion and collected nearly £4 billion.

-The Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in both the Spring Budget and Autumn Budget last year.
+The Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in the Spring Budget and Autumn Budget last year, and Budget 2018 in October this year.
 This paper provides an introduction to the issue of tax avoidance and evasion and the measurement of the tax gap, looking in detail at the development of follower notices and accelerated payments, before discussing the current Government’s approach.
 Two other Library papers look at the Labour Government’s consideration of a general anti‑avoidance rule and the establishment of the disclosure regime, and at the Coalition Government’s decision to introduce a GAAR.